ABSI Calculator

 How should I interpret my ABSI Z-score?

-Why does the ABSI formula use age and sex?
+Why does the ABSI formula account for age and sex?

-What is the "Obesity Paradox" and how does ABSI solve it?
+What is the obesity paradox and how does ABSI address it?

-What medical risks are specifically linked to a high ABSI?
+What specific medical conditions are linked to a high ABSI score?

-Can I use ABSI to track my weight loss progress?
+Can I use ABSI to track weight loss progress?

-This calculator is based on the landmark 2012 study "A New Body Shape Index Predicts Mortality Hazard Independently of Body Mass Index" published in PLOS ONE by Drs.
+This calculator implements the methodology from the landmark 2012 study "A New Body Shape Index Predicts Mortality Hazard Independently of Body Mass Index," published in PLOS ONE by Drs.
 Nir and Jesse Krakauer.
-Their findings were based on a follow-up of 14,105 adults over many years.
-Since then, dozens of independent peer-reviewed studies across Europe, Asia, and the Americas have confirmed that ABSI is a reliable predictor of death from cardiovascular and other chronic diseases.
+The study tracked 14,105 U.S. adults from the NHANES cohort over a multi-year follow-up period and found ABSI independently predicted all-cause mortality after adjusting for age, sex, and BMI.
+Since publication, more than 80 peer-reviewed studies across Europe, Asia, and the Americas have confirmed ABSI as a reliable predictor of cardiovascular mortality and metabolic disease.

 Disclaimer: This calculator is designed to provide helpful estimates for informational purposes.
 While we strive for accuracy, financial (or medical) results can vary based on local laws and individual circumstances.
 We recommend consulting with a professional advisor for critical decisions.